NodeBE4/opinion/_posts/2024-11-01-个人计算机与反文化篇（二）：专訪斯坦福传播学教授 Fred Turner.md

    So, the visual culture of Silicon Valley has changed a lot.
 In the 1960s, both machines and culture were different: The machines tended to be very large, room-sized, kind of clunky.
 People were only just beginning to be able to do visual drawing kinds of things.It was still very number-heavy and point-heavy.
 By contrast, the art scene here,  such as it was, was very hand-drawn, hippie-fied.
 So the early Apple materials, if you can go back and look at early Apples, Apple’s very earliest pamphlets, they were all hand-drawn.
 They felt like a drawing that your friend had given you, and so the aesthetic was one of “Look, these super high-powered machines really belong in our very low-key, back-to-the-land, hand-written world.”
 That’s changed a lot.
   </p>
   <p>
    Starting in the 1980s, the Burning Man Festival came along.
 But I think Burning Man is a very good representative of the new aesthetic.
 Burning Man is a festival where, last time, 70,000 people went.
 And they build a city out in the desert, and you live in different camps, different communities.
 And you make art.
-You make these large, technologically-centered art forms.And in Silicon Valley, the art is pretty high-tech and pretty hard to do.
+You make these large, technologically-centered art forms.
+And in Silicon Valley, the art is pretty high-tech and pretty hard to do.
 It’s very difficult to work out in that desert.It’s very hot.
 The desert sand itself is sort of toxic.
 It’s miserable.But people do it.
 And I asked them why they spent a lot of time there.And they say, “Well, you know, here, I can basically live out the values of Silicon Valley, the things they tell me I can get at work.
 But I can do it with my friends, and it’s my own.
 I own it.
 So you have these project teams working in the Valley, making high-tech art.
 And then that art will sometimes be sent back to San Francisco to be part of the city.
 That’s where we are now.
 And so the hand-making has really changed.
   </p>
   <p>
    <strong>